haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 which is usually what you want.
 However, bottlenecks may also exist in your dependencies, so you may want to profile those too.

-First, to enable ``late``-cost-center profiling for all packages (including dependencies) in your project, not just the local ones, add the following to your project’s ``cabal.project.local`` file:
+First, to enable ``late``-cost-center profiling for all packages (including dependencies) concerning your project, not just the local ones, add the following to your project’s ``cabal.project.local`` file:

 .. code-block:: cabal